Lana Del Rey Is Back With ‘Love’ [Video]

 A post shared by Lana Del Rey Fans (@pinupkilos) on

-After 16 months away, Lana Del Rey is following up her Honeymoon success with a new single, entitled “Love,” according to Rolling Stone.
-Del Rey’s unique voice puts music to feelings of nostalgia in much the same way that Bruce Springsteen did with his 1984 hit, “My Hometown,” yet, as Lana sings of vintage music broadcasting via satellite, it becomes obvious that “Love” is about more than just remembering days of old.
+After 16 months away, Lana Del Rey is following up her Honeymoon success with a new single, titled “Love,” according to Rolling Stone.
+Del Rey’s unique voice puts music to feelings of nostalgia in much the same way that Bruce Springsteen did with his 1984 hit “My Hometown,” yet, as Lana sings of vintage music broadcasting via satellite, it becomes obvious that “Love” is about more than just remembering days of old.

 “Look at you kids with your vintage music / Coming through satellites while cruising / You’re part of the past, but no, you’re the future,” croons Lana in her new single.